Funding your studies with a scholarship or bursary

 Contact our Student Finance Centre to apply for this bursary.

-You won't be able to get this bursary alongside the Care Leavers and Foyer Residents Bursary or the Stand Alone Bursary.
+You won't be able to get this bursary alongside the Care Leavers Bursary or the Stand Alone Bursary.

-This scholarship is awarded by the Unite Foundation and gives care leaver/experienced or estranged students a free place in a Unite hall of residence for a maximum of 3 years.
+This scholarship is awarded by the Unite Foundation and gives statutory Care Leavers or estranged students a free place in a Unite hall of residence for a maximum of 3 years.

 There are a limited number of these scholarships, so not everyone who's eligible will be successful.